jeffhowarth/eeprimer/src/workflows/grassland_bird_habitat.md

 ## Background

-The Bobolink (_Dolichonyx oryzivorus_) is grassland bird species with a bubbling song and a remarkable life cycle.
+The Bobolink (_Dolichonyx oryzivorus_) is a grassland bird species with a bubbling song and a remarkable life cycle.
 Bobolinks winter in South America, primarily Paraguay, Argentina, and Bolivia.
 In the spring, they migrate back to their breeding habitats in North America, including grassland habitat here in the Champlain Valley.
-Interestingly, Bobolinks seem to have a remarkable spatial memory and sense of place; they tend to return to the same specific field each summer to breed and research indicates that this "site fidelity" improves breeding success.
+Interestingly, Bobolinks seem to have keen spatial memory and sense of place; they tend to return to the same specific field each summer to breed and research indicates that this "site fidelity" improves breeding success.

 ![Bobolink](https://inaturalist-open-data.s3.amazonaws.com/photos/192899937/large.jpg)